 We're using an open selection process to identify individuals we're willing to support in applying to this UKRI funding opportunity.
 Interested candidates must submit an outline application which will be shared with the relevant department and a panel of senior academic staff to consider.
 Applicants will be contacted directly by the relevant academic department in order to establish the level of support available.

-Selection will be made on the basis of application materials; no interview will be held.
+Selection will be made on the basis of application materials.
 All complete applications will be considered by a panel of senior academic staff that will select which candidates will be put forward to UKRI.
 In assessing applications, the panel will be guided by the quality of the proposed research project, its relevance to Essex’s research portfolio and the potential of the candidate to become a future research and innovation leader.

-Candidates will be informed whether their applications will be supported by the University no later than 21 September.
-For those candidates who are selected for support from the University, we will provide extensive assistance in refining their full applications to UKRI.
+Candidates will be informed whether their applications will be supported by the University no later than 18 March 2019.
+For those candidates successful in obtaining support from the University, we will provide extensive assistance in refining their full applications to UKRI.
+The completed full application must be submitted by 30 May 2019.